elmerrocha/telsy-monitor/README.md

 * **Elmer Rocha** - *Monitor firmware* - [elmerrocha](https://github.com/elmerrocha)

 ## **📄 License**
-This project is under the MIT License - look aht the file [LICENSE.md](LICENSE.md) for more details
+This project is under the GNU AGPLv3 License - look aht the file [LICENSE.md](LICENSE.md) for more details